 \section{Abstract}

-Agricultural robotic agents have been becoming powerful helpers in a wide range of agricultural tasks, however, still heavily rely on manual operation or fixed railways for movement.
+Agricultural robotic agents have been becoming useful helpers in a wide range of agricultural tasks.
+However, they still heavily rely on manual operations or fixed railways for movement.
 To address this limitation, the AgriVLN method and the A2A benchmark pioneeringly extend Vision-and-Language Navigation (VLN) to the agricultural domain, enabling agents to navigate to the target positions following the natural language instructions.
-AgriVLN effectively understands the simple instructions, but often misunderstands the complex ones.
-To bridge this gap, we propose the method of \textbf{T}ranslator for \textbf{A}gricultural \textbf{R}obotic \textbf{A}gents on \textbf{V}ision-and-\textbf{L}anguage \textbf{N}avigation (\textbf{T-araVLN}), in which the Instruction Translator module translates the original instruction to be more refined and precise.
-When evaluated on the A2A benchmark, our T-araVLN effectively improves Success Rate from 0.47 to 0.63 and reduces Navigation Error from 2.91m to 2.28m, demonstrating the state-of-the-art performance in the agricultural domain.
+We observe that AgriVLN can effectively understands the simple instructions, but often misunderstands the complex ones.
+To bridge this gap, we propose the T-araVLN method, in which we build the instruction translator module to translate noisy and mistaken instructions into refined and precise representations.
+When evaluated on A2A, our T-araVLN successfully improves Success Rate (SR) from 0.47 to 0.63 and reduces Navigation Error (NE) from 2.91m to 2.28m, demonstrating the state-of-the-art performance in the agricultural VLN domain.
 Code: \href{https://github.com/AlexTraveling/T-araVLN}{https://github.com/AlexTraveling/T-araVLN}.